 According to this family of wild boars, a quick swim in the picturesque fountain outside the Bank of China Tower will do just the trick.

 A picture circulating on Facebook groups shows four or five boars casually paddling in the fountain on Garden Road in Central yesterday.
 A security guard, holding a phone in one hand and a walkie talkie in the other, appears torn between catching this for the ‘gram and calling for help.

-On YouTube, one video shows a boar navigating the design intricacies of the fountain, wading under a concrete slab and emerging on the other side.
+In another clip, a boar navigates the design intricacies of the fountain, wading under a concrete slab and emerging on the other side.

 Coconuts Hong Kong reached out to the Agriculture, Fisheries and Conservation Department on whether authorities were alerted to the boars’ midday outing.

 By our records, boars seem to have taken quite the liking to city life.
 Earlier this month, a boar was filmed strolling through the hipster neighborhood of Kennedy Town, passing a popular cafe while completely unfazed by the small paparazzi of bewildered humans.

 Keep at it, boars.
 We don’t blame you for exploring all that Hong Kong has to offer.